 CHURCH OF THE ANNUNCIATION, HOUSTON

 After the building of the new church, Father Querat purchased the other half of the block for a school, on January 3, 1873.
-At first only boys attended Annunciation School, but by September 1914 the school was coeducational.
+The Sisters of the Incarnate Word built their school (now called Incarnate Word Academy) on the land at the invitation of Bishop Dubuis.
+The school initially educated only female students, but Father Querat requested that males should be educated separately in a loft above the chapel in the church.
+In 1906, Clayton designed and built the Annunciation School for the coeducation of students.
 The school was closed in 1983, since most of its students came by that time from outside the parish.

 Houston Press, September 2, 1945, December 2, 1953.
 Mary Brendan O'Donnell, Annunciation Church-Catholic Mother Church of Houston (M.A. thesis, University of Houston, 1965).

 Image Use Disclaimer

 Uploaded on June 12, 2010.
 Modified on July 30, 2016.
 Published by the Texas State Historical Association.